rolandlabana/roll-chat/README.md

 `index.html` - the client code that creates a simple chat interface and allows messages to be entered and sent to the server to be forwarded on to other connected clients.

+To Run the program do the following:
+In a terminal window run the server code:

+'''
+node index.js
+'''
+Then open two or more browser windows and enter the following in the URL bar:
+'''
+localhost:3000
+'''

 Before running the code, make sure in addition to the libraries being installed on the server, make sure to have the correct directory structure: